fattah247/UpTimePulse/README.md

 - `kubectl apply -f k8s/ping-agent-deployment.yaml` creates or updates resources from a file.
 - `kubectl rollout restart deployment ping-agent` restarts pods to pick up new images/config.
 - `kubectl port-forward deploy/ping-agent 18080:8080` tunnels a pod port to your machine.
+  - If the pod is restarting, run `kubectl rollout status deployment ping-agent` and try again.

 ### Docker
 - `docker build -t ping-agent:dev .` builds and tags an image from the current directory.